Execute a Free Missouri Warrant Search (Wanted Person Lookup)

 The following counties are some of the largest that provide public access to perform a warrant search in Missouri:

-St. Louis County: St. Louis County subscribes to the state’s Sunshine Laws and provides a public records request for citizens who want to view or obtain copies of documents and information.5 The Justice Services provides an inmate locator that includes warrant information when available.
+St. Louis County: All are free to check St. Louis County warrant details, but knowing the process can expedite the process.
+St. Louis County subscribes to the state’s Sunshine Laws and provides a public records request for citizens who want to view or obtain copies of documents and information.5 The Justice Services provides an inmate locator that includes warrant information when available.

 St. Louis County Department of Justice Services